 Closed-ended and open-ended schemes can apply as PIFs.
 The Private Investment Fund cannot entertain a structure whereby there are separate investment advisers acting in respect of individual cells.
 There must be one adviser to the entire structure.

-The details of these Routes are set out in Schedule 1 of The Private Investment Fund Rules 2021 and may be summarised as follows:
+The details of these Routes are set out in Schedule 1 of The Private Investment Fund Rules and Guidance (2), 2021 and may be summarised as follows:

 POI Licensed Manager PIF – Route 1

 Under this Route, the Private Investment Fund requires a licensed manager in the structure.
 No rules are applied against the licensed manager.

 As part of the applications process, the proposed licensed manager provides declarations on the ability of the investors to assume loss.
 The philosophy of such a private fund is a close relationship between investors and management; therefore, this is not an unreasonable representation.
 The Commission will treat any failures in the process leading to the signing of such declarations extremely seriously.

 This type of Private Investment Fund should contain no more than 50 legal or natural persons holding an ultimate economic interest in the Private Investment Fund save in the instance where the investment is made by an investment manager acting as agent for a wider group of stakeholders.
 This may be, for example (but not exhaustively): an investment manager acting as agent for investors in a collective investment scheme or equivalent, pension holders in an occupational pension scheme, or government funds – whether local or sovereign.